I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Pulled pork, spicy ham glaze

-I freaking love pineapple, so of all the new 2023 El Yucateco hot sauces, I was most excited to try this Grilled Pineapple and Habanero sauce.
-It turned out to be the biggest disappointment of the lineup.
-It's really sweet, but not from pineapple, from cane sugar, which is the second ingredient after water.
-You can barely taste pineapple at all, and instead get big hits of "natural onion flavoring".
-It reminds me of corn syrup in texture and consistency, especially compared to the rest of the outstanding El Yucateco lineup.
+I love pineapple, so I was most excited to try this new one.
+It turned out to be the biggest disappointment.
+The sweetness comes from cane sugar and not pineapple.
+Instead, you get hits of "natural onion flavoring".
+It reminds me of corn syrup in texture and consistency.
 Total bummer.